 Loveseat Dimensions: How Big Is It and How to Measure Correctly

-Most retail loveseats are sized to seat two adults in a smaller footprint than a full sofa, but dimensions vary widely by style.
+Most retail loveseats are made to seat two adults in a smaller footprint than a full sofa, but actual dimensions vary a lot by style.

 How to measure a loveseat itself